Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 - the cost for using the app is not excessive (most Shopify dropshipping apps involve a monthly fee).

-Dropshipping apps on Shopify come with a ‘support’ section where you’ll find a contact email address and FAQs section (pictured below).
-You can use both to perform due diligence on your potential app / supplier.
+Dropshipping apps on Shopify come with a ‘support’ section where you’ll find contact details and FAQ.
+You can use both to perform due diligence on app suppliers.

 Once you’ve installed a dropshipping app, you can now select the products you’d like to sell on your ecommerce store; obviously, what you list on your store should reflect the niche you picked earlier.

 The exact process for adding products and managing inventory will vary depending on the dropshipping app involved.
-However, using most dropshipping apps involves a process in which you browse products, select the ones you want to list on your store and then simply ‘push’ them to Shopify (with all their details — product images, descriptions and prices — being brought automatically across to your Shopify site).
+However, using most dropshipping apps involves a process in which you:

 When you’re finished adding products, it’s time to market your dropshipping store.